Assxios/Boot2root/writeup1.md

 ![bruh](imgs/subject.png)

-Using the hints from the `README` to eliminate some of the possibilities (since we have multiple answers for some stages) and brute forcing the rest, we can find the password:
+Using the hints from the `README` to eliminate some possibilities (since we have multiple answers for some stages) and brute forcing the rest, we can find the password:
 ```
 Publicspeakingisveryeasy.126241207201b2149opekmq426135
 ```

 # User thor

-Alright, let's login to the `thor` user with the new password.
+Alright, lets login to the `thor` user with the new password.
 ```
 laurie@BornToSecHackMe:~$ su thor
 Password: